ishitavasishth/ishitavasishth/README.md

 # Hi there!
 I'm Ishita Vasishth 👋
 **Pursuing a Master's in Marketing Analytics at UT Austin**
-Passionate about transforming data into actionable marketing insights using SQL, Python, R, and Power BI.
+Passionate about transforming data into actionable marketing insights using SQL, Python, R, Tableau, and Power BI.

 - 📊 Data Enthusiast | 🎯 Marketing Analyst
 - 🛠️ Tools: